EffectOrientedProgramming/book/Chapters/04_Initialization.md

 ## Effects and Dependencies

-The powers that Effects give you can also be used during initialization.
+The benefits of Effects also benefit initialization.

-With ZIO's approach to dependencies, you get many desirable characteristics at compile-time, using plain function calls.
+Using an Effect System for dependencies produces many desirable characteristics at compile time, using plain function calls.
-Your services are defined as classes with constructor arguments, just as in any vanilla Scala application.
+Services are defined as classes with constructor arguments, just as in any vanilla Scala application.

 For any given service in your application, you define what it needs in order to execute.
 Finally, when it is time to build your application, all of these pieces can be provided in one, flat space.